siiptuo/lumeus/README.md

 # Lumeus

-Lumeus is a simple command line tool that adjusts backlight brightness using ACPI.
+Lumeus is a simple command line utility for Linux to adjust screen backlight brightness.
+It's useful for binding to a hotkey but it can also be used manually.
+It doesn't rely on X11 so it can be used in Wayland and system console.

 ## Usage